kazydek/new-docs-structure/README.md

-See how a same docs structure will look like on [GitHub](/github).
+See how a sample docs structure will look like on [GitHub](/github).

-Some more detailed examples of subfolders, floating docs, and regular docs is shown in the [Operational Guides](/04-operational-guides).
+Some more detailed examples of subfolders, floating docs, and regular docs are shown in the [Operational Guides](/04-operational-guides).

 Important info:

-- Each folder must contain a `metadata.yaml` file that defines its display name.
+- Each folder must contain a `metadata.yaml` file that defines the folder's display name.

 - Display name of a given doc is defined in its metadata.